mariok/pinemup/ReadMe.txt

   - Jan Laczay for his contributions to the project website and the note-color design
   - Andreas Kwiatkowski for redisigning the closeicon
   - Michael Mrose for his contributions to the project website and for testing the new version
-  - Natalie Noering for testing the new version
+  - Natalie Nöring for testing the new version